ACBLmerge Logo

 If ACBLmerge can not create the application folder when needed, it will exit with an error.

-Double Double Analysis Technical Details
+Double Dummy Analysis Technical Details

 For Windows, Bo Haglund’s double dummy solver is provided as a DLL (dds.dll).
 Starting with ACBLmerge 1.3.0, the application uses a new program ddsolver.exe on Windows to communicate directly with this DLL.
+For Mac OS X, ddsolver is statically linked to the DDS code.
+The file mac-os-x/dds.a is the static library if you want link your own code against DDS.

 Previously, ACBLmerge used a command line based front-end for DDS called the Double Dummy Driver (DDD) written by P.M.
 Cronje.
 This was an expedient solution that saved me the effort of learning how to call functions in Windows DLLs.
 But it was always a kludge because DDD was designed for a more general purpose.
 As the years rolled by, being tied to DDD became more problematic.
 DDD was not maintained and I had trouble compiling it with later, more efficient, versions of 1.1.x DDS series.
 Then Bo Haglund released the 2.x versions of DDS which had support for multiple CPUs / cores built into the solver.
-Although previous versions of ACBLmerge took advantage of multiple cores by launching separate DDD processes, this had the drawback that double dummy analysis had to wait on the completion of slowest of the last few board(s) when some cores were idle.
-With the 2.x DDS versions, all cores are engaged simultaneously on each board, eliminating the inefficiency.
+Although previous versions of ACBLmerge took advantage of multiple cores by launching separate DDD processes, this approach had the drawback that double dummy analysis had to wait on the completion of slowest of the last few board(s) when some cores were already idle.
+With the 2.x DDS versions, all cores are engaged simultaneously for each board, eliminating the inefficiency.

-Another advantage of communicating directly with the DLL is that users should be able to upgrade to the later version of the double dummy solver simply by replacing the dds.dll version shipped with ACBLmerge with one downloaded from Bo Haglund’s website.
+Another advantage of communicating directly with the DLL is that users should be able to upgrade to a later version of the double dummy solver simply by replacing the dds.dll version shipped with ACBLmerge with one downloaded from Bo Haglund’s website.
 Such is the magic of reusable binaries.
 Note: if you do this, be sure to choose a version that says “with PBN”.

-Unfortunately, DLLs are not portable to non-Windows platforms.
-So for now on non-Windows platforms, ACBLmerge still relies on DDD.
+Alternatively you can compile DDD.
 The DDS and DDD source code is straight C++ so it should compile and run under any platform.
 On Linux and Unix I compile it using the open source GCC compiler.
 You can download a gzipped tar file of source code from here.
 The start of the file ddd.cpp has some notes about compilation.
 After compilation, rename ddd to ddd.exe and drop ddd.exe into the same directory as the ACBLmerge.pl Perl script or into any directory with is on the executable search path.
 Note: ACBLmerge will always check the folder it is located in for ddd.exe whether or not that folder is on the search path before trying the search path.

 Note: If you are using a version of ACBLmerge prior to 1.3.0 on Windows and need a precompiled version of ddd.exe you can downloaded it from Bo Haglund’s website as a zip file or from the La Jolla bridge website as a zip file.
 The copy on the La Jolla bridge website is DDS 1.1.9 (2008) linked against DDD 1.0.5 compiled with gcc 3.4.4; it requires the included cygwin1.dll file to run unless you already have the Cygwin package installed.